A Mixture of Linear-Linear Regression Models for Linear-Circular Regression: INTRODUCTION

-In this paper, we introduce a new modeling perspective to circular responses.
-The new modeling allows us to model a linear-circular regression with a mixture of linear-linear regression models, for which the identifiability and the statistical inference algorithm were well established.
-We refer it to the Angular Gaussian Mixture Model, shortly the AGMM.
-The complexity of the model estimation is as simple as solving a standard Gaussian mixture model, so it is computationally much more feasible.
+In this paper, we follow a modeling approach of a wrapped normal distribution that describes an angular distribution and advances it for a linear-circular regression analysis.
+The new approach models a linear-circular regression with a mixture of linear-linear regression models, for which the identifiability and the statistical inference algorithm were well established.
+It is referred to \textit{the Angular Gaussian Mixture Model}, shortly the AGMM.
+The complexity of the model estimation is as simple as solving a standard Gaussian mixture model, so it is computationally feasible.
 The AGMM also provided more accurate estimation for many numerical examples.
 We will introduce the new model in Section 2.
 The statistical inference and the choice of tuning parameters will be discussed in Section 3.
 Five numerical examples will be presented with comparison to the projected linear model \citep{nunez2011bayesian} and the non-parametric smoothing \citep{di2013non} in Section 4.
-Section 5 contains the conclusion of this paper.
+The application of the AGMM for a problem of estimating wind directions in time will be presented in Section \ref{sec:app}.
+Section 6 concludes this paper.